ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 The Monte Carlo framework combines the two separate survival and generation simulations into a single enrollment estimate.
 The overall enrollment estimate predicts enrollment by summing the number of students surviving from the previous grade and the number of new students generated for that grade.
 Repeating this process for each grade and school over many simulation runs enables us to generate a distribution of projected enrollment outcomes for each grade and school.
 These repeated simulations, each one separate from the others, allow us to capture the uncertainty in enrollment projections and provide a range of potential outcomes rather than a single point estimate.

-As as final step, these separate simulation runs are combined to determine the overall distribution of possible enrollment outcomes for each grade and school.
+As a final step, these separate simulation runs are combined to determine the overall distribution of possible enrollment outcomes for each grade and school.
 By analyzing this distribution, we can understand the range of potential enrollment outcomes and their likelihood when compared to other predictions, which can inform decision-making and help districts prepare for a variety of future scenarios.
 Usually, the midpoint of this distribution (i.e., the median or 50th percentile) is used as the point estimate for enrollment projections.
 Other percentiles (e.g., the 25th percentile and the 75th percentile) can provide a more conservative or optimistic projection based on local knowledge of trends and conditions.

 The intuition behind using different percentiles is that they quantify the uncertainty in enrollment projections and give a sense of the range of outcomes.
 This gives policy makers the tools to make informed decisions based on their specific circumstances and risk tolerance.
 For example, if a district is facing significant uncertainty because of potential "exogenous shocks" (e.g., a new charter school opening, a change in promotion policies) or has experienced an unexpected decline in enrollment year-over-year, they might choose to use a more conservative percentile (e.g., the 40th percentile) to account for the possibility of lower enrollment than historically observed.
 Conversely, if a district is expecting strong growth trends and wants to plan for higher enrollment, it might choose to use a more optimistic percentile (e.g., the 60th percentile).